hapax/hapax.github.io/assets/simple-physics.md

 (b) What relation between steps does Hurst index $H < 1/2$ require?

-This may seem like a purely mathematical exercises.
+This not just a theoretical exercise.
-However, the coastlines of a landmass are jagged curves, typically described by a fractional random walk with Hurst index $H \sim 0.8$.
+The outlines of a coast are jagged curves, typically described by a fractional random walk with Hurst index $H \sim 0.8$.

-(c) Can you think of some physical reasons a coastline curve might be correlated?
+(c) Can you think of physical reasons the curve of a coastline might consist of correlated random steps?

 ---